 There are more braking styles you can enjoy as long as you keep practicing.
 Take note that the braking methods have specific purposes.
 So, be keen enough to know which one works best with your speed, trajectory, and type of skateboarding ground.

 The more tricks and styles you know, the better you love your skateboards.
-Riding your boards is not only about how fantastic its parts are but also how great it can perform.
+Riding your board is not only about how fantastic its parts are but also how great it can perform.
 Skateboard braking should be of high importance because it will keep you safe from accidents.

 By knowing how to stop on a skateboard, you are also improving in many aspects.
 Plus, you get to help other beginners trying to be better as well.
 Did you learn much from this tutorial?
 Share what you think in the comments section.

 I am Michael, and I have been enjoying this fun sport for seven years.
 And nothing is better than having a community to share our passion for those thrilling tricks.
 I am ready to tell you all I know about skateboarding, showing you how to choose a good board and trick to start and how the practice goes.
 Stay tuned!